decred/dcrtime/api/v2/api.md

 	`digests=[{hash},{...}]`

-	A list of string hashes to be confirmed by the server.
+	Digests is an array of digests (SHA256 hashes) to send to the server.

 	or

 	`timestamps=[{timestamp}, {...}]`

-	A list of int64 timestamps to be confirmed by the server.
+	Timestamps is an array of int64 timestamps to be confirmed by the server.

 	**Optional**